Information for Non-US Registrants

 We recommend that if you will require a travel visa to attend the ESA Annual Meeting:

-- If possible, show proof that your have traveled internationally before and have returned within the time restrictions of your visa.
+If possible, show proof that you have traveled internationally before and have returned within the time restrictions of your visa.

 Letter of Invitation

 As noted above, if you require a letter of invitation to support your visa application, you must first submit an abstract for presentation or register to attend the Annual Meeting.
 Once you receive an Abstract Submission Reference Number or a Registration Confirmation Notice, please send your request for a letter of invitation by email to firstname.lastname@example.org or by fax to the ESA Registrar at 1-202-833-8775.
 To ensure timely processing, the request must include your:

 - Affiliation (company, organization, or school);

 - Abstract Submission Reference Number of the date your meeting registration was submitted;